Multiplicative lattices with absorbing factorization: OAFLs and their generalizations

 It is sufficient to show that $r=0$ for each nonmaximal prime element $r\in L$.
 Let $r\in L$ be a nonmaximal prime element.
 Since $c$ has an OA-factorization and $c\nleq m^2$, we infer that $c$ is an OA-element of $L$.
-By the claim, it follows that $c$ is not a nonmaximal prime element of $L$.
-Observe that $r\leq m^2\leq c$ by the claim and by Proposition~\ref{Proposition 2.8}.
+It follows by the claim that $c$ cannot be a nonmaximal prime element of $L$.
+Observe that $r\leq m^2\leq c$ by the claim and by Proposition~\ref{Proposition 2.7}.
 Since $c$ is a (weak meet) principal element of $L$, $r$ is a prime element of $L$ and $c\nleq r$, we conclude that $r=cr$.
 Therefore, $r=0$ by \cite[Theorem 1.4]{An76}. \end{proof}

-\begin{proposition} Let $(L,m)$ be a quasi-local principally generated C-lattice.
-If the join of any two principal elements of $L$ has an OA-factorization and $\dim(L)=1$, then $L$ is a domain. \end{proposition}